 Take a number!
-Believe it or not, this is a very common issue among homeowners.
-Maybe if this was about a food processor you wouldn’t be as stressed, but considering that a dryer is a decade-long investment (at least), it’s only natural that you feel overwhelmed.
+Believe it or not, shopping for a new dryer makes many homeowners nervous.
+If this were about a food processor, you probably wouldn’t be as stressed, but considering that a dryer is a decade-long investment (at least), it’s only natural that you feel overwhelmed.

-Besides, dryers are not what I’d call cheap, so making sure that you hit the mark when you finally decide to go buy one is crucial.
+Dryers are not what I’d call cheap, so making sure you hit the mark when you finally decide to buy one is crucial.
 It’s estimated that the global dryer market size will reach $25.1B by 2030, which means that there are thousands of competitors out there trying to convince their product is right for you.

-Maybe, but you need information to be sure.
-With over 7 years of experience covering dryers and all other things appliances, I’ve seen my fair share of issues with the wrong purchases, including costly repairs.
+But before you make a decision, you need information to be sure.
+With over 7 years of experience covering dryers and other appliances, I’ve seen my fair share of issues with the wrong purchases, including costly repairs.
 Dryers, for example, cost anywhere between $100-450 to fix.

-Dryer types are an essential thing to know before actually going over the features, efficiency, and all other aspects there are to know about the topic.
+Dryer types are essential before actually going over the features, efficiency, and all other aspects there are to know about the topic.
 By being familiarized with the wide range of options out there, it’ll be easier for you to double down on a specific model when the time comes.

-Vented Dryers are the most common out there, in fact, you probably have one in your home as you read this.
-These dryers work with either gas or electricity to raise the temperature of a component called a heating element.
-This part dries your clothes, pushing the humidity in them upwards to be collected by aluminum vents and sent elsewhere.
+Vented Dryers are the most common out there; you probably have one in your home as you read this article.
+Vented dryers work with either gas or electricity to raise the temperature of a component called a heating element, which dries your clothes, pushing the humidity in them upwards to be collected by aluminum vents and sent elsewhere.

 Vented dryers are great for medium-sized families looking for an affordable appliance, as you can find them in the $400-800 range.
-They’re typically not too hard to maintain, although the vents do need to be cleaned now and then to maximize results.
+In my opinion, vented dryers are not too hard to maintain, although the vents do need to be cleaned now and then to maximize results.

-Ventless Dryers, as their name suggests, do not require aluminum vents or ducts to get rid of the humidity removed from your clothes.
-Instead, they contain the heat and moisture inside themselves.
-These appliances are typically more efficient than their vented counterparts, and they’re also gentler with clothes.
+Ventless Dryers do not require aluminum vents or ducts to get rid of the humidity removed from your clothes.
+Instead, ventless dryers contain the heat and moisture inside themselves.
+Ventless dryers are typically more efficient than their vented counterparts and are gentler with clothes.

-That being said, not everything’s perfect.
-While they will cost less to run, ventless dryers also typically take longer to dry your clothes when compared to vented alternatives.
-Moreover, since they do not need any ducts to dissipate excess moisture, these models are more expensive, ranging between $800-1,500 depending on their features.
+While ventless dryers cost less to run, they also typically take longer to dry your clothes when compared to vented alternatives.
+Moreover, since ventless dryers don’t need any ducts to dissipate excess moisture, they’re also more expensive, ranging between $800-1,500.

 Ventless Dryers are great for reduced spaces, like apartments, where installing exhaust vents and ducts is not always an option.

-Condenser Dryers are, in a way, more complex ventless dryers.
-Like their vented counterparts, they also use a heating element to heat up the incoming air and then pass it through a condenser unit that cools it down.
-This helps with the removal of excess moisture, which is then pumped down a drain.
+Like their vented counterparts, condenser dryers also use a heating element to heat up the incoming air and then pass it through a condenser unit that cools it down.

-Like Ventless Dryers, Condenser units are also more energy-efficient than vented alternatives and usually offer a wider range of options and drying programs.
-However, this comes at a price, as they also require higher levels of maintenance, and you’ll occasionally have to deal with and repair the condenser unit to ensure maximum efficiency.
+Condenser units are also more energy-efficient than vented alternatives and usually offer a wider range of options and drying programs.
+However, the added efficiency comes at a price, as condenser dryers also require higher maintenance levels, and you’ll occasionally have to deal with and repair the condenser unit to ensure maximum efficiency.

-These machines are great for people looking for lower running costs and a convenient way of disposing of excess moisture from their clothes.
-If you’re interested in one of these, you’ll have to pay between $800-1,500, depending on load capacity, features, and brand.
+Condenser dryers are great for people looking for lower running costs and a convenient way of disposing of excess moisture from their clothes.
+From what I’ve seen, if you’re interested in a condenser dryer, you’ll have to pay between $800-1,500, depending on load capacity, features, and brand.

 Heat Pump Dryers

-These models are great for people who want to dry their clothes for the lowest amount of power consumption possible, while also making sure that the drying process is gentle.
-Not unlike ventless units, heat pump dryers can also be placed almost anywhere.
+Heat Pump Dryers are great for people who want to dry their clothes for the lowest amount of power consumption possible while also ensuring the drying process is gentle.

-The downside is that, as you can imagine, these machines are not cheap, as they start at around $1,000, and can go all the way up to $2,000 or more.
+The downside is that Heat Pump dryers aren’t cheap, as they start at around $1,000 and can go all the way up to $2,000 or more.

-Combo Dryers are one of the best examples of versatility in an appliance.
-These machines are great for people living in smaller homes, as their all-in-one vertical layout saves a lot of space and can fit almost anywhere.
+Combo Dryers are one of the best examples of versatility in this dryer buyer’s guide.
+Combo Dryers are great for people living in smaller homes, as their all-in-one vertical layout saves a lot of space and can fit almost anywhere.

-These dryers can solve a lot of issues, but they can also create a lot more.
-They typically take longer to dry clothes than other alternatives, have smaller load capacity than other options, and are among the most expensive types to repair, as a single failure can affect both the washer and the dryer.
+Combo Dryers can solve many issues but also create a lot more.
+Combo Dryers typically take longer to dry clothes than other alternatives, have smaller load capacity than other options, and are among the most expensive types to repair, as a single failure can affect both the washer and the dryer.

-Not to mention that they’re not awfully cheap, as the average combo dryer will cost you anywhere between $1,000-1,500 or more if you’re looking for premium models.
-I personally wouldn’t recommend these units unless you’re really struggling for space in your laundry room.
+Combo Dryers are also not cheap, as the average unit will cost you anywhere between $1,000-1,500 or more if you’re looking for premium models.
+I wouldn’t recommend Combo Dryers units unless you’re struggling for space in your laundry room.

-These variants are not meant for larger families or heavy loads, as they have small capacities and tend to take longer than other models to dry your clothes properly.
-Moreover, they’re not famous for being the most energy-efficient machines out there, so you might end up using more power with them in proportion to what you would with other alternatives.
+Portable dryers aren’t meant for larger families or heavy loads, as they have small capacities and tend to take longer than other models to dry your clothes properly.
+Moreover, Portable Dryers are not very energy efficient, so you might end up using more power with them than you would with other alternatives.

-I recommend Portable Dryers for people on a tight budget that live alone, dry small loads, and want as much independence as possible to wash their clothes and free up space in their laundry rooms.
-These units typically go for anywhere between $150-500 depending on the specific make and model.
+I recommend Portable Dryers for people on a tight budget that live alone, dry small laundry loads, and want as much independence as possible to wash their clothes and free up space in their laundry rooms.
+Portable Dryers typically go for anywhere between $150-500, depending on the specific make and model.